Estimates for short character sums evaluated at homogeneous polynomials: Energy estimates: proof of Theorem

 We state and prove the main recursion relation that will lead to Theorem \ref{thm:main_energy}.
-As previously advertised, the first term on the right-hand side depicts savings from reducing the box size (described by $\Hbf$), while the second term represents savings from reducing the dimension (described by $\nbf$).
+As previously advertised, the first term on the right-hand side below describes savings from reducing the box size (represented by $\Hbf$), while the second term describes savings from reducing the dimension (represented by $\nbf$).